jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 #### Understand the parser

-The function `core::parseArguments "$@"` will return a string that can be evaluated to define the parsed options and arguments as local variables.
+The function `command::parseArguments "$@"` will return a string that can be evaluated to define the parsed options and arguments as local variables.

 With the command example above, assuming that the user input is `valet example --thing --my-option opt1 arg1` the content of the global variable `RETURNED_VALUE` would be: